Repton’s walk at Sheringham Park, near Cromer, Norfolk

 Continue along the path taking in the different varieties of rhododendrons which first appeared in the park around the mid-1800s.

-Henry Morris Upcher sponsored trips to collect plant species between 1900 and the 1930s to add to the Sheringham collection.
+Henry Morris Upcher sponsored trips to collect plant species between 1900 and the 1930s. to add to the Sheringham collection.
+He was born in Sheringham Hall, and took a keen interest in birds and wildlife from a very early age.
+He took an interest in the protection of wild birds and when Pallas's sandgrouse were found visiting England in 1888 he worked to prevent them from being shot by sportsmen.
 The wild garden was continued in 1946 by Thomas Upcher who carried on the wild rhododendron planting and was famous for his garden walks.

 Approaching the black railings you now come to one of Humphry Repton's famous scenes from the Sheringham Red Book called 'The Turn'.
 As you descend down the drive Sheringham Hall appears sitting in front of Oak Wood with sea views on either side.

 The hall is privately occupied, building began in 1813 for Abbot Upcher, but he died before completion.
 His son carried on the building and lived there from 1839.

 Continue along the path and over the cattle grid which leads you out into the open parkland.
 As you approach Sheringham Hall (not open to the public) take the path to the left.
 If you wish to bypass the gazebo go right and pick up the route at Step 8.